AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/customize-theme.md

    ![Changes committed](assets/changes-committed.png)

 Your customizations are now safely stored in the AEM repository.
-Now you simply need to inform the administrator the the customizations are ready to deploy.
+Now you simply need to inform the administrator that the customizations are ready to deploy.

 ## What's Next {#what-is-next}